 There are currently 11 mine permits that cover six large scale gold mining operations in South Dakota.
-Wharf Resources, the only gold mine still actively mining in South Dakota, holds four of the permits.
+Wharf Resources, the only gold mine still actively mining in South Dakota, holds five of the permits.
 The other permits are held by Bald Mountain Mining, Homestake Mining, LAC Minerals, and Brohm Mining.
-Wharf Resources reported 73,325 ounces of gold production in 2010.
-With the exception of Wharf and Bald Mountain Mining, the other mines are in varying stages of reclamation and closure, with about 500 acres of Homestake's reclaimed area being released from reclamation liability and placed into postclosure in 2006.
-In early 2009, the Board of Minerals and Environment released about 401 reclaimed acres from reclamation liability at the Golden Reward Mine and placed them into postclosure status.
+Wharf Resources reported 67,147 ounces of gold production in 2011.
+With the exception of Wharf and Bald Mountain Mining, the other mines are in varying stages of reclamation and closure, with about 504 acres of Homestake's reclaimed area being released from reclamation liability and placed into postclosure since 2006.
+Also, about 405 reclaimed acres at the Golden Reward Mine have been released and placed into postclosure status since 2009.